 Writing & Teaching

-Alongside my clinical practice I’ve had a long career in the humanities, including nearly twenty years on the faculty of NYU.
-Originally trained as a historian, I was interested in why the world is the way it is.
-Over time, as I retrained as a psychoanalyst, I became more interested in why we are the ways we are.
-I now write and teach about both.
-My first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012), was a historical investigation into our experiences of bureaucracy, especially when things go wrong (“a bright and sparkling study … provocative, original, and a very good read” — The New York Review of Books; “eccentric” – The New York Times).
-I’m currently working on a book for Random House about the everyday ways people drive each other crazy (gaslighting, mind games, double binds, passive aggression, etc. — there’s a conversation about it here).
+Alongside my clinical practice I’ve had a long career in academia, including nearly twenty years at NYU.
+My writing and teaching have mostly focused on breakdowns in communication — the causes, the consequences.
+My first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012), was a historical and psychological investigation into our experiences of bureaucracy, especially when things go wrong (“a bright and sparkling study … provocative, original, and a very good read” — The New York Review of Books; “eccentric” – The New York Times).
+I’m currently working on a book for Random House about the many ways people drive each other crazy (gaslighting, mind games, double binds, passive aggression, etc.).
+There’s a conversation about the new project here.

-Over the years I’ve also been visiting faculty at the Institute for Advanced Study in Princeton; the New York Psychoanalytic Society and Institute; and the Chicago Center for Psychoanalysis.
+Over the years I’ve also held visiting positions at the Institute for Advanced Study in Princeton; the Bauhaus-Universität Weimar; the New York Psychoanalytic Society and Institute; and the Chicago Center for Psychoanalysis.
 I helped build the Feminist Theory Archive at Brown and the Foundation for Community Psychoanalysis in Brooklyn.
 I’m a Fellow of the New York Institute for the Humanities, and serve on its board of directors.
-Three of my graduate students went on to academic careers (Harvard, New School, and UC Berkeley); two became analysts.
+Three of my graduate students went on to academic careers, two became analysts.